GNOME/libadwaita/doc/adaptive-layouts.md

 ## Clamp

-[class@Clamp] has one child and constrains its maximum size, while still allowing it to shrink.
+[class@Clamp] has one child and constrains its maximum size while still allowing it to shrink.
 In other words, it allows the child to have padding when there's enough space, and to remove them otherwise.